Arsentau/NaN-FastAPI-PoC/README.md

 In order to improve the testing experience 2 specific endpoints have been added to populate DB with mock data using faker library.

-### Generate fake companies in DB
+### Generate fake data in DB

-Simply go to the endpoint : `http://localhost:8000/api/v0/companies/mock-company/{quantity}` by [Docs page](http://localhost:8000/docs#) or with Postman (in this case you must add the header `accept: application/json`)

-- In this case `quantity` is an integer greater than 0 that specifies how many fake companies should be created.
-- The **response** is the information of all new companies created as a list of companies.
+In order to improve the testing experience, two specific endpoints have been added to populate DB with mock data using the Faker library:

+- Generate fake companies in DB: `http://localhost:8000/api/v0/companies/mock-company/{quantity}`
-### Generate fake employees in DB
+- Generate fake employees in DB: `http://localhost:8000/api/v0/employees/mock-employee/{quantity}`

-Simply go to the endpoint : `http://localhost:8000/api/v0/employees/mock-employee/{quantity}` by [Docs page](http://localhost:8000/docs#) or with Postman (in this case you must add the header `accept: application/json`)
+You can access these endpoints via the [Docs page](http://localhost:8000/docs#) or with Postman (in this case you must add the header `Accept: application/json`)

-- In this case `quantity` is an integer greater than 0 that specifies how many fake employees should be created.
+- `quantity` is an integer greater than 0 that specifies how many fake companies/employees should be created.
-- The **response** is the information of all new companies created as a list of companies.
+- The **response** is a list of all new companies/employees created with all their information.
-- This endpoint has an **optional query parameter** `company_id` if it's specified first checks if the company exists in DB, if so, it creates the specified quantity of new mock employees with that specific company id
+- The `mock-employee` endpoint has an **optional query parameter** `company_id`.
+If it is sent, first checks if the company exists in DB, if so, it creates the specified quantity of new mock employees with that specific company id.